maryash/maryash.github.io/135/syllabus_135.md

 LAB QUIZZES
 There will be a lab quiz during each lab period.

+CODE REVIEWS
+There will be code review of one of your programs from the previous lab during each recitation period.

 LATE AND MAKE UP POLICY
 Ample time will be given to complete labs and projects.
 However, because of the logistics of running a large lecture course, there will be no late project or lab submissions.